How ONDC Serves as a Gamechanger for MSMEs in India

 In the current scenario, the platform-centric model which is in place in the Indian digital economy ensures that large e-commerce marketplaces have end-to-end control over the customer journey, from seller on-boarding and customer acquisition, all the way to payment management and order fulfillment.
 The ONDC framework will be instrumental in unbundling these processes and breaking them down into microservices.
 These microservices can then be addressed individually, leveling the playing field for micro-small-and-medium enterprises (MSMEs) to step in and benefit from the availability of opportunities.

-ONDC is aimed at promoting open networks for all aspects of exchange of goods and services over digital or electronic networks.
-The network is designed to be based following open-sourced protocol, and use open-sourced methodology and specifications to democratize digital transactions and exchanges.
+ONDC is aimed at promoting open networks for all aspects of the exchange of goods and services over digital or electronic networks.
+The network is designed to be based following open-sourced protocol, and use the open-sourced methodology and specifications to democratise digital transactions and exchanges.

 The government believes that e-commerce in India is dominated by a few foreign-funded players (read: Amazon and Flipkart) to the detriment of sellers, and it wants ONDC to break this stranglehold.